Yo! Noid

 Yo!
 Noid, known in Japan as is a platform video game developed by Now Production and published by Capcom for the Nintendo Entertainment System.
 The game was first released in Japan on March 16, 1990, and was localized in the United States to promote the Noid, the mascot of Domino's Pizza.
-The game is in Nintendo's PlayChoice-10 arcade series and was featured in the Japanese TV show GameCenter CX.
+The game was released for Nintendo's NES-based PlayChoice-10 arcade system and was featured in the Japanese TV show GameCenter CX.

 Plot

 The game opens on a news bulletin claiming that Mr. Green, a green doppelgänger of The Noid, is leading a group of wild creatures to run amok around New York City and cause mass hysteria.
 The mayor calls upon The Noid to stop this chaos for a massive pizza reward.
 The Noid embarks with his super yo-yo and various other inventions.